MatillionPartnerEngineering/DPCBestPracticePipelines/README.md

 # DPCBestPracticePipelines

-Use this repository to discover and implant Matillion Best Practices within your Data Productivity Cloud environment.
-Learn more about Data Productivity Cloud here [here](https://docs.matillion.com/data-productivity-cloud/data-productivity-cloud-overview/)
+Use this repository to discover and introduce Matillion Best Practices within your Data Productivity Cloud environment.
+Many of these pipelines can be found on the [Matillion Exchange](https://exchange.matillion.com/data-productivity-cloud/pipeline/).
+After loading, the pipelines can then be edited to match your given use case.
+Learn more about Data Productivity Cloud [here](https://docs.matillion.com/data-productivity-cloud/data-productivity-cloud-overview/).

 ## To use:
 1. Prerequisites